bitcoin/bitcoin/CONTRIBUTING.md

 Communication Channels
 ----------------------

-Most communication about Navcoin Core development happens on Discord, in the `#development` channel.
+Most communication about Navio Core development happens on Discord, in the `#development` channel.
 You can join the server using [this link](https://discord.gg/y4Vu9jw).

 Discussion about codebase improvements happens in GitHub issues and pull